Look in the courses document for the details of the individual Masters Programs.

 International students requiring an F-1 visa should consult the International Students and Scholars page for further information.

 The Master’s program has a 10-course requirement (once undergraduate prerequisites are satisfied).
-The tuition fees for graduate students in the department is $965 per credit hour for year 2014–2015 and subject to change in the future years.
+The tuition fees for graduate students in the department is $1033 per credit hour for year 2016–2017.
 All of the graduate courses in our programs are 3 credit hours per term.
-Hence the fee per course during fall 2014 through summer 2015 is $2,895.
-The tuition fees for the entire Master’s program, which has a 10-course requirement, is $28,950, plus any incremental increases in tuition for courses taken in later academic years.
+Hence the fee per course through summer 2017 is $3099.
+The tuition fees for the entire Master’s program, which has a 10-course requirement, is $30990, plus any incremental increases in tuition for courses taken in later academic years.
 For more information on smaller semester fees please refer to the Bursar’s pages.